What Are Clefts?

 a girl with a cleft from Indonesia

-No one knows exactly, but most experts agree that the causes of cleft lip and/or palate are multifactorial and may include a genetic predisposition as well as environmental issues such as drug and alcohol use, smoking, maternal illness, infections, or lack of Vitamin B, also known as folic acid.
-In most cases, it is not known what has caused a cleft lip and/or palate, but research is ongoing to better understand the condition.
+Most experts agree that a cleft might be caused by any number of factors, potentially including genetic predisposition, as well as environmental issues such as maternal drug and alcohol use, smoking, illness, infection, or lack of Vitamin B, also known as folic acid.
+In most cases, we can't know why any given individual has a cleft, but research is ongoing to better understand the condition.

 young man at school with an untreated cleft